-Video - What's In It For Me: Perceptual Magic in Art and Movies
+O Video - What's In It For Me: Perceptual Magic in Art and Movies

-A. Magicians take advantage of some well-known properties of our visual system to accomplish a variety of tricks and illusions

-B. By collaborating with magicians, psychologists and neuroscientists can learn more about the brain processes responsible for our perception of magic tricks.
+- A. Magicians take advantage of some well-known properties of our visual system to accomplish a variety of tricks and illusions - B. By collaborating with magicians, psychologists and neuroscientists can learn more about various cognitive and perceptual processes.